 With Marley's Ghost, I self-consciously tried to synthesize the whole of human history and literature into a minute and a half.
 How did I do?
 (Dina Fisher helps out on vocals.)

-and gazing at some hands slowly writing on my wall,
+and gazing at some hands slowly writing on the wall,

-and wailing for a mass of souls soon smothered by our fall
+and wailing for the mass of souls soon smothered by our fall.

-A dream of a memory drifted through my eyelids
+A dream of a memory then drifted through my eyelids

 and betrayed my father weeping on a pile of fresh ash

 as dust fell to earth, and skin dried from sweating